ItsNickkk/license-plate-maker/README.md

 - [ ] Let the script use both FRM & FZ font depending on Land Transport Office Abbreviation （陸運支局略称）
 - [ ] Create a list of available abbreviations and allow user to choose class number （分類番号）
 - [ ] Make different background & font color for *kei* cars, commercial vehicles and *kei* commercial vehicles
-- [ ] Create a list of available Hiragana/English letter (for Hokkaido plates) to be used in plates
+- [ ] Create a list of available Hiragana/English letter (for Okinawa plates) to be used in plates
 - [ ] Make font size for the hiragana character in both font to be uniform
 - [ ] Create a field to allow user to choose whatever number they want
 - [ ] Create a user interface for this application/script